SachinPawaskarUNO/mav-openag-foodcomputer2.0/README.md

 # An extensive guide on setting up Food Computer 2.0
 The Build of Food computer 2.0 can be broadly classified into Hardware and Software Set-up.
 Hardware Set-up involves fabricating the entire module to create a controlled-environment for the plants to be grown.
-Software Set-up involves installing the brain and all the necessary modules to control the hardware components inorder to achive the required simulation.
+Software Set-up involves installing the brain and all the necessary modules to control the hardware components inorder to achieve the required simulation.
 The complete guide to building a Food Computer is given here: [Food Computer 2.0 Start-up Guide](https://github.com/SachinPawaskarUNO/mav-openag-foodcomputer2.0/blob/master/docs/CompleteGuideFoodComputer.md)

 ## Contributing